 Even if the manufacturer or wholesaler caused the error that resulted in customer sickness or injury, you, as the coffee shop owner, could still face a lawsuit should someone become ill after consuming food or beverages at your establishment.

-Lawsuits that don't result in judgment can still result in significant financial losses and take a long time to resolve.
+Lawsuits that don't result in a judgment can still result in significant financial losses and take a long time to resolve.

 Product liability insurance will protect your business if a customer has an allergic reaction, is served contaminated food, or is otherwise harmed by a packaging or labeling error.
 It can be purchased on its own or as an endorsement to a general liability insurance policy.